zsvoboda/dbd/README.md

-# dbd - framework for declarative database definition
+# DBD - framework for declarative database definition
 DBD framework allows you to define your database schema and content declaratively.
 Database is represented by a hierarchy of directories and files stored in your DBD project files.